Josh Homme, Alison Mosshart and more remember Anthony Bourdain on second anniversary of his death

 Josh Homme, Alison Mosshart and more have marked the second anniversary of Anthony Bourdain’s death by posting tributes to the late US chef.

 Bourdain took his own life at the age of 61 on June 8, 2018.
-He was in Strasbourg, France at the time filming for the Netflix series, Parts Unknown.
+He was in Strasbourg, France at the time filming for the Netflix series Parts Unknown.

 Earlier today, Queens Of The Stone Age‘s frontman Homme took to Instagram to share an image of himself and Bourdain which he captioned: “I miss you.”